Choosing A brake-system platform.

 - You want the absolute best braking performance in any condition;

-- You Are diligent about routine maintenance;
+- You are diligent about routine maintenance;

 - You prefer (or don’t mind) fitting in with a growing trend.

 As for Ben, himself?
 Fortunately, Ben is not limited to one bike and he is constantly trying new components.
 However, if Ben could only own one road bike, he confesses that it would have disc brakes.
 Group conformity is also a consideration, not from a position of status, but of safety.
 Cyclists who really know their disc brakes often brake later and harder into a turn and you may not be able to readily adjust your timing coming into a hard turn at higher speed.
-This is a common argument for not allowing mixed brake types in the same race.